How to brush your cat’s teeth: A vet’s guide

 However, although brushing your kitten's baby teeth won't benefit the teeth themselves, it will allow your kitty to get used to the experience.
 Allowing your kitten to get familiar with the toothbrush and toothpaste will make it more likely that they will accept toothbrushing as part of their long-term routine.

-Therefore, when it comes to brushing your cat's teeth, you should start as soon as possible.
+Therefore, if you’re wondering not just how to brush cat teeth, but also when to start brushing, you should begin as soon as possible.
 If you have an older cat and haven't yet started brushing their teeth, don't despair, you can still improve your cat's oral health by toothbrushing at any age!

 Cats need their teeth brushed every day, just like we do.
 Regular brushing helps remove residual food particles, scrub away bacteria, break up plaque, and stimulate healthy blood flow to the gums.